BITSS-OPA/URAP-week-progress/20-max-spring-21/weekly_reports.md

 - continue working on 'Twenty-year economic impacts of deworming' reproduction
   - [ ] complete assessment
-  - [ ] make guide on running files if using Stata through Citrix
+  - [x] make guide on running files if using Stata through Citrix

-I worked IIIIIII hours this week
+I worked IIIIIIIII hours this week